supabase-community/postgres_lsp/docs/index.md

 ## Configuration

-We recommend that you create a `pglt.jsonc` configuration file for each project.
+We recommend that you create a `postgrestools.jsonc` configuration file for each project.
 This eliminates the need to repeat the CLI options each time you run a command, and ensures that we use the same configuration in your editor.
 Some options are also only available from a configuration file.
 If you are happy with the defaults, you don’t need to create a configuration file.
-To create the `pglt.jsonc` file, run the `init` command in the root folder of your project:
+To create the `postgrestools.jsonc` file, run the `init` command in the root folder of your project:

 ```sh
 pglt init
 ```

-After running the `init` command, you’ll have a `pglt.jsonc` file in your directory:
+After running the `init` command, you’ll have a `postgrestools.jsonc` file in your directory:

 [//]: # (BEGIN DEFAULT_CONFIGURATION)